josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 # Content warning

-_Statistically, most of the 'normal'  people in my life, and the normal readers of this website, are not particularly interested in the content of this post. (it's not about software development, scooters, or rock climbing)_

-_These words have been brewing in my head for a long time, circulating the events of my life over the last few years._

 _I've wanted to express aspects of this to others, particularly to those in my life who come from a religious background.
 Specifically, those who would call themselves evangelical or protestant._

-_There's often some judging elements to how some seem to want to interact with me, and I want to strenuously object and say_

-> _'just because you cannot effortlessly understand what I am doing doesn't mean it is non-sensical, please, please try to engage with me on this, I promise it'll make sense.'_

-_They quote scripture at me. or, rather, obliquely reference some bit of scripture, and if I start prepping my own defense, they seem to fade away, na'er to be seen again.
-Sigh._

-_That said, I spent my formative years, and many of the years of my adult life, firmly ensconced in the evangelical church traditions, and I've now firmly left it, and am tired of getting accused of an odious offense, to me, which is "Josh is doing things that don't make sense, and cannot be understood by any reasonable person."_
+_From birth through my early 30s, I was firmly ensconced in the evangelical church traditions, which I've now left, and am tired of getting accused of an odious offense, which is "Josh is doing things that don't make sense, and cannot be understood by reasonable people."_

-_This post is an explanation of how, without ever intending to, I found myself to have walked out of that camp, and am now firmly planted in semi-heretical theological hinterlands, from the point of view of those remaining in the evangelical tradition._
+_This post is an explanation of how, without ever intending to, I found myself to have walked out of that camp of evangelicalism, and from their point of view I'm now firmly planted in heretical theological hinterlands._

 _Hilariously, I consider myself to have recovered a much more actionable, robust, and firm understanding of the person of Jesus Christ (and the things he said and did, and why) than I ever had in the decades leading up to now._

+_I don't use the labels 'deconstruction' or 'exvangelical'.
+I simply matured and refined my understanding of a certain religious tradition I was once a part of, and have 'grown' into a much more comfortable, peaceful, enjoyable  version of a religious tradition._

 _I'm basically writing this document as a mix of an "impassioned open letter", and "a list of resources and concepts that I wish I'd encountered years earlier in my life."_

-_To borrow from James C. Scott's [Against the Grain](), to some of those who I once considered myself to know, and who I once considered to know me, I've revealed myself to be something of a theological barbarian and savage, but I vastly prefer this version of myself than who I was several years ago._
+_To borrow from James C. Scott's [Against the Grain](), I may be revealing myself to be something of a theological barbarian and savage, but I vastly prefer this version of myself than who I was several years ago._

-_From my own point of view of myself on my own change, there is a coherent line of thought, way of being, intellectual purity, and a reasonable causal chain from "there" (evangelicalism) to "here" (not evangelicalism, viewing it as one of the primary sources of ongoing harm in the world)._
+_From my own point of view of myself on my own change, there is a coherent line of thought, way of being, intellectual purity, a clear adherence to a firm ethical standard, and a reasonable causal chain from "there" (thinking evangelicalism was true, and a source of good in the world) to "here" (thinking evangelicalism is more like propaganda than anything else, viewing it as a primary source of ongoing harm in the world)._

-_To borrow from early church history, I follow 'the way', and reject the label 'christian'._
+_To borrow from early church language, I follow 'the way', and reject the label 'christian'._

-_What I view as nothing more novel than a process of intellectual and emotional maturation, others view as heresy and an embodiment of evil._
+_What I view as nothing more novel than a process of intellectual and emotional maturation, others may view as heresy and an embodiment of evil._

-_I find it helpful to describe myself as 'nearly autistic', and I no longer extend graciousness to those who claim to have their entire life built upon an edifice of... something, who then spend more effort clinging to functional illiteracy in order to avoid something that is emotionally uncomfortable._

-_There's some esoteric twists and turns.
-There are no thoughts that are in my head that are particularly novel - at my most novel, any given thought I've had is a combination of ideas contained in at max three books._
+_Critically, there are no thoughts that are in my head that are particularly novel - at my most novel, any given thought I've had is a combination of ideas contained in at max three books._

+_I sometimes manage to find words that are extremely offensive to others, which in some ways I'm proud of, and in other ways I am disappointed and saddened by._

+_So, I'm writing with a first pass towards an open display of what I feel, which is at times certainly tinged with strong emotions like anger and rage and grief, but at other times, I wish I could soften my disposition and be a bit more warm, winsom, and reasonable.
+Hate is closer to love than apathy, so if you hate what I say, I don't mind you communicating that to me.
+In some ways, it's an honor._

 _I've been shunned[^shun] by some, and I have withdrawn from others._

 [^shun]: shun (definition): _persistently avoid, ignore, or reject (someone or something) through antipathy or caution._ Where shunning exists, it's a form of punishment that a group can apply to individuals.
-I was naïve and well-intentioned, earlier on in my "journey" out of evangelicalism, and kept expecting others to engage seriously with me, and got met with shunning.
+I was naïve and well-intentioned, earlier on in my "journey" out of evangelicalism, and kept expecting other evangelicals to engage seriously with me, and got met with shunning.
 "Don't say that!"
 "Don't think that!"
 "You can't be serious!"
 "You might be right, but I don't think others will want to hear about it."
 "Does that really matter?"

-_Eventually, I realized I was seeing many different versions of:_
+_Eventually, I realized I was being told many different versions of:_

 > _you're thinking incorrect thoughts, Josh, stop acting like this.
 No, I'm not willing to do any meaningful effort to understand you._